 We've helped fund hundreds of startups, including flying cars, rockets, breweries, Hollywood studios, and potential Ebola cures.
 Every company is full of amazing stories.
 Your job will be to bring those stories to life, every week.

 Our dream candidate

 Our dream candidate groks humans and has a flair for visual story-telling.
 We'd love someone who can ask the insightful and hard questions that speak to the heart.
 Someone who can brush aside the standard PR talking points founders often give, and dive deeper into their motivations, emotions, and struggles.
 We strive for authenticity.

 Our goal: help investors feel behind the curtain

 Wefunder is built for investors: they are the audience for our stories.
 Even someone who invests as little as $100 should feel the impact they've made.

 Unlike the stock market, startup investors are not simply handing over cash... they are changing lives.
-Their money doesn't just enrich some Wall Street bank, it's directly given to the startup, to help founders follow their dreams, create jobs, and create something that adds value to the world.
+Their money doesn't just enrich someone on Wall Street, it's directly given to the startup, to help founders follow their dreams, create jobs, and create something that adds value to the world.
 Investors are a part of that journey.